GM-Consult-Pty-Ltd/text_indexing/README.md

 The `TextIndexerBase` is an abstract base class that implements the `TextIndexer.index` and `TextIndexer.emit` methods.

-Subclasses of `TextIndexerBase` may override the override `TextIndexerBase.emit` method to perform additional actions whenever a `document` is indexed.
+Subclasses of `TextIndexerBase` may override the override `TextIndexerBase.emit` method to perform additional actions whenever a document is indexed.

 ### `InMemoryIndexer` Class

-The `InMemoryIndexer` is a subclass of `TextIndexerBase` that builds and maintains in-memory `Dictionary` and `PostingMap` hashmaps.
-These hashmaps are updated whenever `InMemoryIndexer.emit` is called at the end of the `InMemoryIndexer.index` method, so awaiting a call to `InMemoryIndexer.index` will provide access to the updated `InMemoryIndexer.dictionary` and `InMemoryIndexer.postings` collections.
+The `InMemoryIndexer` is a subclass of `TextIndexerBase` that builds and maintains in-memory dictionary and postings hashmaps.
+These hashmaps are updated whenever `InMemoryIndexer.emit` is called at the end of the `InMemoryIndexer.index` method, so awaiting a call to `InMemoryIndexer.index` will provide access to the updated `InMemoryIndexer.dictionary` and `InMemoryIndexer.postings` maps.

 The `InMemoryIndexer` is suitable for indexing a smaller corpus.
 An example of the use of `InMemoryIndexer` is included in the [examples](https://pub.dev/packages/text_indexing/example).

 ### `PersistedIndexer` Class

-The `PersistedIndexer` is a subclass of `TextIndexerBase` that asynchronously reads and writes `dictionary` and `postings` data sources.
+The `PersistedIndexer` is a subclass of `TextIndexerBase` that asynchronously reads and writes dictionary and postings data sources.
 These data sources are asynchronously updated whenever `PersistedIndexer.emit` is called by the `PersistedIndexer.index` method.

-The `PersistedIndexer` is suitable for indexinga large corpus but may incur some latency penalty and processing overhead.
+The `PersistedIndexer` is suitable for indexing a large corpus but may incur some latency penalty and processing overhead.
+Consider running `PersistedIndexer` in an isolate to avoid slowing down the main thread.

 An example of the use of `PersistedIndexer` is included in the package [examples](https://pub.dev/packages/text_indexing/example).

 ## Usage